Robust Audio-Visual Target Speaker Extraction with Emotion-Aware Multiple Enrollment Fusion: Methods

-The expression embedding is extracted using ResEmoteNet, a facial emotion recognition model that has sota performance in multiple emotion benchmarks such as FER2013, RAF-DB and AffectNet-7.
-For every single frame face image, we use the model trained on RAF-DB, skip the final linear layers for classification purpose and extract features in the frontend.
-Similar to lip and face modules, expression embedding interpolates in the time dimension and is applied to a V-TCN block.
+Facial expression embeddings are extracted using ResEmoteNet \cite{roy2024resemotenet}, a facial emotion recognition model that achieves SOTA performance on multiple emotion benchmarks including FER2013 \cite{goodfellow2013challenges}, RAF-DB \cite{li2017reliable}, AffectNet-7 \cite{mollahosseini2017affectnet} and ExpW \cite{zhang2018facial}.
+For each frame containing the target speaker's face, we employ a frontend model pre-trained on RAF-DB to extract expression embeddings, discarding the final linear layers originally used for classification.
+Our hypothesis is that emotional content is present in both audio and visual modalities, and that paralinguistic information often manifests through facial expressions, thereby providing contextual cues that extend beyond identity.

-Separators include 6 GridBlock modules, each consists of an intra-frame full-band module, a sub-band temporal module, a cross-frame self-attention module.
-Intra-frame full-band module incorporates a frequency-wise LSTM layer followed by a 1D transposed convolution layer to learn frequency feature in temporal parallel.
-Sub-band temporal module extract temporal feature with a temporal LSTM layer followed by a 1D transposed convolution layer, the temporal features are learned within each frequency band.
-The cross-frame self-attention module flattens the channel and frequency dimension features as the feature of single frame and input to a self-attention module to extract features based on temporal attention.
-Through 6 rounds of dual-path feature extraction and attention-based information exchange, the separator outputs the estimated time-frequency domain target speaker features.
-The decoder includes a 2D transposed convolution layer to further caliberate target speaker feature in time-frequency domain, and an iSTFT decoder to transform target feature vector to waveform speech.